Mehnuma/BLeS/README.md

 # BLeS
-A MATLAB and Octave toolbox for block length selection in block bootstrap
+A MATLAB and Octave toolbox for block length selection in block bootstrap.

 This toolbox offers the following implementations of block length selection:
 1. Hall-Horowitz-Jing (HHJ) method